tommybananas/finale/docs/Milestones.md

 }
 ```

-To make use of this you must use an error that extends EpilogueError.
+To make use of this you must use an error that extends FinaleError.
 Any error thrown that is not an instance of
-EpilogueError will be shown as an Internal Server Error with it's errors array set to the error message.
+FinaleError will be shown as an Internal Server Error with it's errors array set to the error message.

 In situations where throwing an error is not possible you can use `context.error(err)` with the error object or
-alternatively call `context.error(status, message, [errors], [cause])` for it to build an EpilogueError for you with the
+alternatively call `context.error(status, message, [errors], [cause])` for it to build an FinaleError for you with the
 supplied parameters

-The following errors are provided on epilogue.Errors:
+The following errors are provided on finale.Errors:

-## EpilogueError(statusCode, message, errors, cause)
+## FinaleError(statusCode, message, errors, cause)

 This is the parent class you can extend to make your own errors

 `statusCode` = the HTTP status code to return, defaults to 500
-`message` = the error message to show in the message field, defaults to 'EpilogueError'
+`message` = the error message to show in the message field, defaults to 'FinaleError'
 `errors` = an array of error strings to show in the message, defaults to []
 `cause` = the original error that caused this error, defaults to undefined (no cause)